Shubham-Kumar-2000/school-desk/README.md

 Installation steps

 - Open `frontend` as root directory
-- Get a Firebase account generate vapid key and client config to store in `src/utils` as `firebase.js`
 - Copy the `sample.env` and create a `.env` with proper values.
 - Run `npm i & npm build`
 - Run `npm start`.